ascend4/ascend4/models/johnpye/fprops/PHASES.md

   `Fe + gas`, `wustite + gas`, and full-package initial masks
 - selected phase/eqm/fprops suites currently pass with the Phase 4b API enabled
+- solver-performance benchmarking now strongly favors NLOPT/SLSQP over IPOPT for the current phase-equilibrium workload; on the local development machine, the phase suite was roughly 0.6 s with SLSQP versus roughly 180 s with IPOPT-only, while selected boundary active-set cases were roughly 0.2 s with SLSQP versus roughly 63 s with IPOPT-only
+- the IPOPT full-space path has since been harmonised with the SLSQP
+  formulation: plain `ipopt` and explicit `ipopt_scaled_n` now use the scaled amount variables, while `ipopt_logn` and `ipopt_n` remain explicit alternatives.
+This removed the observed IPOPT robustness split in the active-set phase cases, but did not close the performance gap.
+An IPOPT-enabled phase-suite run passed 43/43 tests but still took about 185 s CUnit elapsed time on the local machine.
+- the formerly failing SLSQP-only cases are fixed: the spinel expanded-member case needed zero initial scales to be clamped in `eqm_fill_n_est`, and the humid-air NOx reduced solve needed a validated near-stationary max-iteration acceptance path

 Remaining Phase 4b close-out work: